-Carve out a slice of healthy fast food
+Carve out a slice of the healthy fast food industry

 Have a taste for gourmet salads, wraps and rolls, soups and fruit salad?

 Your own healthy food odyssey awaits with a SumoSalad franchise loan but how do you qualify?

 It helps if you’re in a strong financial, can provide a business plan and know which lender to apply with.
 This is where a specialist mortgage broker can help you!

 - Existing SumoSalad store: Borrow up to 50% of the franchise costs or up to 100% depending on the equity that you have in your residential property.